SumoLogic/sumologic-documentation/docs/cse/introduction-to-cloud-siem.md

 Once you choose an Insight, you can dig through all the raw logs and Signals to conduct deep-dive investigations and even proactive threat hunts.
 You can organize your thoughts, make hypotheses, and take notes about your investigation in the comments of each Insight.
 This will share your ideas with your SOC teammates and help you keep track of your investigation.

 You can also take certain [actions](/docs/cse/administration/create-cse-actions) directly from the Insight.
-You can email teammates, create JIRA tickets, execute playbooks, and many other custom actions with the Actions button.
+You can email teammates, create Jira tickets, execute playbooks, and many other custom actions with the Actions button.

 Finally, you can [update the Insight](/docs/cse/administration/manage-custom-insight-resolutions#about-insight-resolutions).
 You can mark it as “in progress” or “closed”.
 When you close it, you can mark it as “resolved”, “false positive”, “duplicate”, or “no action”.
 Updating the status correctly will help the Cloud SIEM Insight engine produce more accurate Insights for your org in the future.